billbuchanan/appliedcrypto/z_assessments/test01/README.md

 * No use of chat/AI bots.
 * A copied answer is likely to be graded with a score of zero, and copying and pasting from on-line content could be highlighted for an issue.
 * No chat windows should be open for the test.
-* Distance learning student will need to enable remote desktop share and their Web camera.
+* Distance learning students will need to enable remote desktop share and their Web camera.

 ## Lectures
 The main lectures are [here](https://youtube.com/playlist?list=PLqhpVxkBo1dMOOH0R7t0SKftJF20hwzaE).